Paravane (water kite): In sport fishing

 Fishing lure paravane water kite has a tail that is set to control the movement of the lure wing body.

-Underwater water kite has tail as the target fishing line; the kite's wing depresses the fishing line to desired depth.
+This water kite has a tail as the target fishing line; the kite's wing depresses the fishing line to desired depth.
 This paravane is used in sport fishing.

 In 1905 Martin Flegle of Minneapolis, Minnesota, invented a lighter-than-water water kite that could be operated from boats or from the shoreline for the purpose of trolling for fish.
 The paravane (water kite) would float on the surface of the water, but the vaning was in the water.
 The device would move oblique to the towing effort.
 His device's operation had a way to fully change directions.

 Paravanes carry bait to specific depths.
 Some fishing lures are themselves paravanes.